If you want to withdraw income from your portfolio, how much do you take out and when?

 The Cash Wedge – Building it now or later

-Whether you decide to build your cash wedge now (to help you in your asset accumulation years), or later, as you enter semi-retirement or retirement, I believe it’s an important approach to navigate uncertain market waters that will always persist.
+Whether you decide to build your cash wedge now (to help you in your asset accumulation years), or later, as you enter semi-retirement or retirement, I believe it’s an important approach to consider to navigate uncertain market waters that will always persist.

 Whether you are saving for retirement or in retirement, consider adding a cash wedge approach to your portfolio arsenal.